ropensci/roweb3/content/blog/2023-06-21-coworking/index.md

 think of the theme or what their familiarity with it is.

-The only other tasks I will ask of you as a community host are to create a slide in our deck to introduce yourself and to add any relevant links you can think of to the community document.
+The only other tasks I will ask of you as a community host are to create a slide in our deck to introduce yourself (see example slides from this year, below), and to add any relevant links you can think of to the community document.
-Feel free to promote the event to your friends and colleagues, but otherwise that's it!
+We will promote the event on social media and in various R community spaces and you should feel free to promote the event to your friends and colleagues and through your own channels, but otherwise that's it!

+{{< gallery caption = "Slides">}}
+{{< figureforgallery src="slide_alex.png" caption="January Community Host, Alex 🎉" alt="Example slide introducing the January community host, Alex" >}}
+{{< figureforgallery src="slide_hugo.png" caption="February Community Host, Hugo 🎉" alt="Example slide introducing the February community host, Hugo" >}}
+{{< figureforgallery src="slide_nick.png" caption="March Community Host, Nick 🎉" alt="Example slide introducing the March community host, Nick" >}}
+{{< figureforgallery src="slide_miguel.png" caption="April Community Host, Miguel 🎉" alt="Example slide introducing the April community host, Miguel" >}}
+{{< figureforgallery src="slide_steffi.png" caption="May Community Host, Steffi 🎉" alt="Example slide introducing the May community host, Steffi" >}}
+{{< figureforgallery src="slide_cynthia.png" caption="June Community Host, Cynthia 🎉" alt="Example slide introducing the June community host, Cynthia" >}}
+{{< /gallery >}}

-If you're interested in helping me host a coworking session, contact me on the rOpenSci Slack, [Mastodon](@steffilazerte@fosstodon.org), or via our Community Manager, [Yani](yabellini@ropensci.org) and let me know if you have a theme in mind (or I can help come up with one).
+If you're interested in helping me host a coworking session, contact me on the rOpenSci Slack, [Mastodon](@steffilazerte@fosstodon.org), or via our Community Manager, [Yani](mailto:yabellini@ropensci.org), and let me know if you have a theme in mind (or I can help come up with one).

+Logistically you will need access to Zoom via a device (mobile or computer) and an internet connection.
-Remember that all you need is interest and kindness and perhaps a bit of enthusiasm 😉!
+But beyond that, all you need is interest, kindness, and perhaps a bit of enthusiasm 😉!

 ## See you next time!